WynCraftsTech/WynCraftsTech/README.md

 <h1 align="center">Hi 👋, I'm Godwyn A. Aquino</h1>

 <h1>About me 🚀</h1>
-My name is Godwyn Aquino, and I possess a strong proficiency in database administration and coding.
+My name is Godwyn Aquino.
+20 years old, I regard coding as an art form, fusing logic and creativity to create beautiful solutions to challenging issues.
+I have a strong interest in producing readable, well-maintained code that is also enjoyable to read.
+My journey began here.
 <h1>Education 📖</h1>

    <li><strong>BS Information Technology</strong>